 Indonesia operates two mandatory social security programs—BPJS Employment and BPJS Health—with specific contribution rates:

-The maximum monthly salary for JP calculation is IDR 9,559,900, while other programs use the actual salary.
+*Note: The maximum monthly salary for JP calculation is adjusted annually (Approx. IDR 10.5 - 11 million for 2026), while other programs use the actual salary.
+More information available at BPJS Ketenagakerjaan.*

 A distinctive feature of Indonesia's payroll system is the mandatory Religious Holiday Allowance:

-Indonesia sets minimum wages at the provincial (UMP) and district/city (UMK) levels, with significant variations:
+Indonesia sets minimum wages at the provincial (UMP) and district/city (UMK) levels.

-Companies must adhere to the specific minimum wage for their operational location.
+Companies must adhere to the specific minimum wage for their operational location (Kota/Kabupaten).
+For official minimum wage information, consult the Ministry of Manpower (Kemnaker).

 Indonesia has precise requirements for overtime compensation:

 Reality Check: What many businesses discover too late is that Indonesia's THR requirement isn't just administrative paperwork—it creates real business impact.
-When a European retail company expanded to Indonesia in 2023, their failure to properly account for THR in their annual budget resulted not only in an unexpected expense exceeding IDR 280 million but also created significant employee relations issues when payment was delayed.
-The company subsequently faced enhanced scrutiny from labor authorities during their business license renewal process, complicating their expansion plans and damaging their reputation in the local talent market.
+When a European retail company expanded to Indonesia, their failure to properly account for THR in their annual budget resulted not only in an unexpected expense exceeding IDR 280 million but also created significant employee relations issues.

 Businesses entering Indonesia frequently encounter several significant challenges when establishing payroll operations: